 Catch And Release

-Fishing specifically for Bull Trout in any Idaho water is legal on a catch and release basis only.
+Fishing specifically for Bull Trout in any Idaho water is legal on a catch-and-release basis only.

 When bull trout were listed as threatened under the federal Endangered Species Act in 1998, the U.S. Fish and Wildlife Service determined state fishing regulations provided sufficient conservation benefits.
-In Idaho, that meant bull trout fishing was allowed, but the harvest was not.
+In Idaho, bull trout fishing was allowed, but the harvest was not.

 Those regulations are still in place to fish for and catch bull trout, but they must be immediately released unharmed.
-While they’re not as abundant as other trout types, Idaho’s bull trout populations are generally in good shape and capable of supporting some great catch-and-release fishing opportunities.
+While they’re not as abundant as other trout types, Idaho’s bull trout populations are generally in good shape and capable of supporting great catch-and-release fishing opportunities.

 Bull Trout fishing is exciting even though you can’t take them home.
 They’re large fish and aggressive by nature, and they can be caught on flies, lures, and bait if the body of water is open to bait fishing”.